 Every spider has the ability to bite; this is a fact.
 It is often their response if they sense danger.
 But what if a spider bites you?

-If you are lucky enough to have never been bitten by a spider, you may be wondering why the big deal.
-Spiders are rather small and relatively harmless to humans, right?
+If you are lucky enough to have never been bitten by a jumping spider, you may be wondering why the big deal.
+Most spiders are rather small and relatively harmless to humans, right?
 However, not all are created equal.
-Some, like the black widow spider, are venomous and their bites can be fatal.
+Some, like the black widow spider, are venomous, and their bites can be fatal.

 The jumping spider is one of the most common types of spiders you may come across.
 We know that they are small and cute.
 But what happens if you do get bitten by one?

-Jumping spiders have small fangs (chelicerae) and their venom is very rarely harmful to humans.
+Jumping spiders have small fangs (chelicerae), and their venom rarely harms humans.
 Their bites will only cause a small amount of pain.
 In most cases, the pain will go away within a few hours.
 Remember that jumping spiders are not dangerous to humans, even if they do bite.
-This is why you can often treat a spider bite at home.
+This is why you can often treat this type of spider bite at home.

 There are several signs that a jumping spider may feel threatened and could bite.
 If you see a spider exhibiting any of the following behaviors, it is best to leave it alone: